justinmccoy/max-meetup/README.md

 Ever wonder how AI is infused into applications, or how custom built AI can be deployed and consumed offline on the edge of a network or in the cloud?
 The following example showcases just how to accomplish this task.

 We will create and deploy two different applications in docker containers.
 The first container will contain a deep learning model, wrapped by a Python Flask Web app exposing a REST API to make predictions using the deep learning model.
-The second container will host a NodeJS web application that utilizes the API hosted by the first container to create a web based photo manipulation tool backed by deep learning.
+The second container will host a React web application that utilizes the API hosted by the first container to create a web based photo manipulation tool backed by deep learning.
 The complete application will not call any external services, and can be run offline on the edges of a network.

 ## Use-case
 Build an application that can run offline or in the cloud, utilizing a deep learning model to provide insights.
 We want to simplify the task of extracting objects from images utilizing _image segmentation_.